Sitecore/Sitecore.Pathfinder/README.md

 </package>
 ```

+### Bypassing package creation
+The `install-project` installs the project directly from the project directory.
+This skips the package creation and package copying (both
+project packages and dependency packages).
+This saves a bit of time.

+### Watching a project
+The `watch-project` watches a project for changes and installs the project when a changes occurs.

 ## Extensions
 Pathfinder includes the Roslyn compiler to compile extensions on the fly.
 Extensions are C# files that are compiled and loaded dynamically through
 [MEF](https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx).
 This allows you to extend Pathfinder with new tasks, checkers, code